 Thank you for your interest in The Stuffed Waffle Iron.
 This stovetop waffle maker lets you create your favorite stuffed waffles in four easy steps.
-Before we begin, my lawyers told me that I need to have you review some important safety information:

 IMPORTANT SAFETY INFORMATION

 - Please read all instructions before using The Stuffed Waffle Iron.

 - Do not touch hot surfaces with bare hands.
 Use handles or heat-resistant gloves.

 - Avoid placing center pan finger loops directly over heat source.
 Temperatures greater than 335 °F (170 °C) may cause the plastic molding around the loops to melt.

 - Adult supervision is necessary when used by or near children.